tgcabuang/Guardian-Vision/README.md

 > **Source:** https://rose1.ntu.edu.sg/dataset/actionRecognition/

 **Please note:** The dataset is **not included** in this repository due to its size and the dataset's distribution policy.
 Researchers and developers wishing to use the dataset should request access directly from the official website.

+## Model Weights

+Trained model weights (`.pth` and `.pt`) are **not included** in this repository.

+After training the models using the scripts in the `builder and trainer/` directory, place the generated weight files in the backend directory before running the application.

+Required model files include, but are not limited to:

+- `ctrgcn_bundle.pth`
+- `rtmpose.pth`
+- `yolov8n.pt`

+Please refer to the project documentation or configuration files for the expected file locations.

 ## Screenshots of APP